OJ Simpson, fallen football hero acquitted of murder in 'trial of the century,' dies at 76

 “I’m not Black, I’m O.J.,” he liked to tell friends.

-The public was mesmerized by his "trial of the century" on live TV.
-His case sparked debates on race, gender, domestic abuse, celebrity justice and police misconduct.
+His "trial of the century" captured America's attention on live TV.
+The case sparked debates on race, gender, domestic abuse, celebrity justice and police misconduct.

+Evidence found at the scene seemed overwhelmingly against Simpson.
+Blood drops, bloody footprints and a glove were there.
+Another glove, smeared with blood, was found at his home.

+Simpson didn't testify, but the prosecution asked him to try on the gloves in court.
+He struggled to squeeze them onto his hands and spoke his only three words of the trial: “They're too small.”

 A decade later, still shadowed by the California wrongful death judgment, Simpson led five men he barely knew into a confrontation with two sports memorabilia dealers in a cramped Las Vegas hotel room.
 Two men with Simpson had guns.
 A jury convicted Simpson of armed robbery and other felonies.